 2. Set up Ticketing

-Before employees can submit tickets, an admin needs to configure two things for each office:
+Before employees can submit tickets, configure two things for each office:

 Add authorized users